Emergency Flasher Retrofit for 122/1800

 Here is a more detailed diagram of what happens when using Insulation Displacement Connectors...you get the cut conductor strands for free immediately, and Lord knows what in the future!

-IDCs are for weenies who don't know how to solder or make a proper crimp connection...they should never, ever, ever be used in a vibration environment...you have been warned!!
+IDCs are for weenies who don't know how to solder or make a proper crimp connection...and who don't care about long-term reliability of their own work.
+They should never, ever, ever be used in a vibration environment like a car or even worse: motorcycle!...you have been warned!!